 The transformer is mostly straightforward.
-It is written using a pattern language (Culpepper and Felleisen 2010) that treats ellipses specially:
+It is written using a pattern language [Culpepper and Felleisen 2010] that treats ellipses specially:

 '''

 1 #lang racket

 2 (require (for-syntax syntax/parse)

 "run-lindenmayer.rkt")

+3

+4

 5 (define-syntax (lindenmayer stx)

+6

 (syntax-parse stx

+7

 [( iterations

-7

 (X:id ...)

 8

 (Y:id -> Z:id ...) ...)

 9

 #'(let ([Y (cell

 10

-(\lambda (1) (cons 'Y 1)))]
+(\lambda (1) (cons 'Y 1))]

 11

 ...)

 12

 (run-lindenmayer

 13

 iterations

 14

 (cell (list X ...))

 15

 Υ ...

 16

-(\lambda (Y \ldots) (list Z \ldots)) \ldots

 17

+(\lambda (Y ...) (list Z ...)) ...

 '()))]))

 18

 19

+20 (provide lindenmayer)

 '''

 Fig. 6.
-Two Lindenmayer systems that share rewrites for leaves and branching, but generate the overall plant structure differently (Prusinkiewicz 1986a)
+Two Lindenmayer systems that share rewrites for leaves and branching, but generate the overall plant structure differently [Prusinkiewicz 1986a]

 Fig. 7.
-Three trees generated by the same Lindenmayer system from Aono and Kunii (1984), with different parameters
+Three trees generated by the same Lindenmayer system from Aono and Kunii [1984], with different parameters

 In this case, the left-hand side of the syntax pattern rewrite is ( iterations (X:id ...)
 (Y:id -> Z:id ...) and it is used to match against the concrete syntax in our use of lindenmayer.
-The annotation :id rejects the match unless X, Y, and Z are identifiers.
+The annotation : id rejects the match unless X, Y, and Z are identifiers.
 Accordingly, the pattern variable X binds to a sequence of one identifier containing only the concrete variable A. The two layers of ellipses around Z indicate that it is bound to a sequence of sequences, namely the right-hand sides of each of the rules.

 The rewrite produces exactly the same code as we wrote in the example call to run-lindenmayer.
 The transformer, however, guarantees that the result is well-formed.
 In particular, no inputs to the transformer can result in a ill-typed call to run-lindenmayer and there is also no way to generate a call that supplies functions that misbehave, e.g. use continuations or signal errors.

-Note that the use of ellipses ensures that the non-terminal arguments and the rule arguments to run-lindenmayer line up by construction; the first rule argument will necessarily be the one corresponding to the first non-terminal, and so on.
+Note that the use of ellipses ensures that the non-terminal arguments and the rule arguments to run-lindenmayer line up by construction; the first rule argument will necessarily be the one corresponding to the first non-terminal, the second rule to the second non-terminal, and so on.